-As part of its pharmaceutical distribution business, and in order to develop and market medicines which meet the highest standards of quality, safety and efficacy, Advicenne has made quality one of its priorities, as attested by its internal quality policy.
+As a French Pharmaceutical Laboratory, Advicenne only markets medicines for which it has obtained in advance all the necessary authorizations from the Health Authorities.
+As part of its pharmaceutical distribution business and in order to develop and market medicines which meet the highest standards of quality, safety and efficacy, Advicenne has made quality one of its priorities which is attested by its internal quality policy.

 Article R5124-2 of the Public Health Code defines the concept of pharmaceutical distribution business and specifies the activities which are the responsibility of a pharmaceutical distribution business: